You are here

 Time

 The floodplains are the youngest, most fertile, and most highly variable soils.
-Otherwise, the soils found in Mississippi tend to be very old.
+Otherwise, soils found in Mississippi tend to be very old.
 These old soils are highly weathered and lower in nutrients than river bottomlands.

-Certainly, prehistoric vegetation was very different from today’s.
+Prehistoric vegetation was very different from today’s.
 However, it still responded to changes in soils and climate.
 As the last Ice Age was ending, 10,000 to 12,000 years ago, beech, hornbeam, oak, white pine, and hemlock dominated Mississippi forests.
 Since this vegetation was adapted to cooler climates, weathering processes also changed and slowed.

 Describing Soil Layers

 Over time, soil-forming processes transform geological parent material into soil.
-Intensive weathering of the topsoil occurs near the soil surface.
+Intensive weathering occurs near the soil surface.
 This weathering dissolves and transports minerals downward through the soil.
-As the minerals move downward, the chemical and physical interactions in the soil change, with new minerals created and deposited.
+As the minerals move downward, chemical and physical interactions in the soil change, with new minerals created and deposited.
 This results in the formation of layers, or horizons, in the soil.
 These layers are characteristic of the geology, hydrology, chemistry, and vegetation on a site.
 Horizons and their properties are used to describe the soil (Figure 1).
 Horizons are called O, A, E, B, C, and R.

 Figure 1.
-Illustration of soil horizons.
+Example of soil horizons.

 O Horizon

 The O horizon is on the soil surface and consists of leaves, branches, and other organic materials in varying stages of decomposition.
-In forests, this horizon is divided into the litter and duff layers.
+In forests, this horizon is divided into litter and duff layers.
 While the O horizon is not a part of mineral soil, it is very important.
 It is in the litter and duff layers that organic material is recycled, with nutrients being returned to the soil through decomposition.
 These layers also help prevent wind and water erosion of soil particles.

 A Horizon